hlynch/Biometry2021/docs/Week-3-lab.md

 <img src="Week-3-lab_files/figure-html/unnamed-chunk-22-1.png" width="672" />

+**<span style="color: green;">Checkpoint #3: We see here that the data, which were generated by a Poisson distribution, are fit quite well by the Normal distribution.
+If this data were research data, what would be one major clue that the Poisson distribution was more appropriate than the Normal distribution?</span>**

 So we have shown that given certain parameters, a Gamma distribution can approximate a Poisson, and we have shown that the Normal can approximate the draws from a Poisson distribution.
 This latter fact shouldn't come as a surprise because

 $$